benwzj/benwzj.github.io/_posts/2024-06-15-all-about-auth.md

 - JWTs can be **signed** using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.
 - Although JWT can be encrypted to also provide secrecy between parties, It will focus on **signed** tokens.
+- Because most of JWTS are not encrypted, you can read them.
 - It need to be used with HTTPS connection.

 ### TWO common usage scenarios